Gardenghi-Antreem/flutter_template/README.md

     Entities, use cases and repository interface.
 It containts the core aspects and the business logic of the feature.
     For projects without complex functionalities, the use cases can be omitted and this layer would contains only local entities definitions and repositories interfaces.
     This second option is the choice made for the current project
-- data:
-    Repositories implementation and data sources.
-It manages access to the data required for the feature
 - presentation:
     UI and view logic (BLoC).
 It shows the data to the user and manages interactions
+- data:
+    Repositories implementation and data sources.
+It manages access to the data required for the feature, *NOTE: the majority of repository and data source are used in more than one feature. so it's better to put them in the shared foulder

+all common repositories, data sources and entities must be put in the shared foulder

 ### Data layer
 ```